Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 I also think you’ll find more satisfaction in your writing.
 If anything, you’ll attract more people genuinely interested in who you are and what you have to say.

 I finally found my writing voice when I started accepting and sharing my many faults.
-I ain’t the bestest or most perfectest writer, but this imperfect writing voice suits me.
+I ain’t the bestest or most perfectest writer, but this voice suits me.
 That may read odd so let me reword it, not to reach perfection, but to be as clear as possible.

 You must accept your flawed writing before you can release your true voice.